This Poet's Corner

 I wonder what mementos he has tucked away,

-those most private things that you share with no one today.
+Those personal private things that today you share with no one?

 Will he leave pressed flowers to be found?
 Do you burn the diary or not?